Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/Complete Deployment on Kubernetes cluster using jenkins CI-CD/README.md

 ![18- Add the Deployment file to the jenkins-pipeline repo](https://user-images.githubusercontent.com/58173938/197498072-d1da778b-193f-4bd2-9086-43bd9faf9373.png)

-### Add the servicefile to the jenkins-pipeline repo.png
+### Add the servicefile to the jenkins-pipeline repo

 ![19- Add the servicefile to the jenkins-pipeline repo png](https://user-images.githubusercontent.com/58173938/197498148-79973626-b457-4c3b-a585-593fea441094.png)

-### Add the ansible playbook to the jenkins-pipeline repo.png.png
+### Add the ansible playbook to the jenkins-pipeline repo

 ![20- Add the ansible playbook to the jenkins-pipeline repo png png](https://user-images.githubusercontent.com/58173938/197498255-97fd0179-d21f-4ed6-a408-5f2bd59a1091.png)